ThisisLogan/railrider/README.md

 ## Features

 - Spawn and ride a minecart by right-clicking on rails with an empty hand.
-- Cooldown of 5 seconds between uses.
-- Permission-based usage (`railrider.use`).
 - Automatically removes the minecart when the player exits it to keep the world clean.

 ## Installation